kip2/migrate/README.md

 First, create a table to manage the migrations.

-Before executing, make sure that you have access to MySQL and have set up the connection in the `.env` file.
+Before executing, make sure that you have access to Database and have set up the connection in the `.env` file.

 ```shell
 migrate -i